Solopie/countdown-bot/README.md

-# Discord JS Bot Template
+# Countdown Bot

-Template repository to create discord bots with discord.js
+Voice channel that counts down to certain time (it is hardcoded at the moment).